vwilson05/ez-viz/README.md

 # EZViz - Modern Data Analytics Platform

-EZViz is a powerful, modern data analytics platform designed to help businesses connect to their data warehouse, analyze their data, and build interactive workbooks and dashboards.
+EZViz is a lightweight analytics platform designed to help businesses connect to their data warehouse, analyze their data, and build interactive workbooks and dashboards.
 With a clean, intuitive interface, EZViz makes it easy for users of all technical levels to gain insights from their data.

 ![EZViz Demo](https://via.placeholder.com/800x450.png?text=EZViz+Dashboard)